THE NIBBLE (TM) - Great Finds for Foodies (tm)

 Home On The Range

 CAPSULE REPORT: If you’re looking for something exciting in red meat, we’ve found it: Blackwing bison.
 Bison has less fat and fewer calories than skinless, white meat chicken and an exquisitely fresh, clean red meat flavor.
 For red meat lovers, it’s a diet delight; for people who merely seek delicious food, bison from a top producer is a revelation.
-From Blackwing Quality Meats, it’s organic and kosher, too.
+From Blackwing Quality Meats, it’s organic, too.
 We’ve had bison from other producers and are thrilled to the hoof by how remarkably tender and sweet Blackwing is.
 Even THE NIBBLE’s executive chef, who has cooked his share of bison, was wowed—he actually wrote a fan letter to the Blackwing folks.

 • For more of our favorite meats reviewed in THE NIBBLE online magazine, click here.